• Skip to primary navigation

 What are the Veteran Specific Questions for evaluation of hospice care?

-NHPCO’s Veteran Specific Questions (VSQs) allow evaluation of care targeted specifically to Veterans and their family caregivers.
+The Alliances’s Veteran Specific Questions (VSQs) allow evaluation of care targeted specifically to Veterans and their family caregivers.
 The VSQs were developed as an addition to the Family Evaluation of Hospice Care (FEHC), a post-death survey designed to yield actionable information that reflects the quality of hospice care delivery from the perspective of family caregivers.

 The Centers for Medicare and Medicaid Services (CMS) has created its own post-death caregiver survey, the CAHPS Hospice survey.
 Starting in 2015, CMS requires hospices to administer the CAHPS Hospice survey as part of its Hospice Quality Reporting Program.
 This means that hospices may no longer administer the FEHC survey.*